Black River (North Carolina)

-The Black River is a tributary of the Cape Fear River, approximately 50 mi (80 km) long, in southeastern North Carolina in the United States.
+The Black River is a 50 mi (80 km) long tributary of the Cape Fear River located in southeastern North Carolina in the United States.

-It is formed in southern Sampson County, approximately 15 mi.
-(24 km) south of Clinton, by confluence of two creeks: Great Coharie Creek and Six Runs Creek.
-It flows SSE, receiving the South River approximately 30 mi (48 km) south of Clinton.
-It flows southeast through Pender County, past the Moores Creek National Battlefield, and joins the Cape Fear approximately 10 mi (16 km) northwest of Wilmington, near the broadening of the Cape Fear into a tidal estuary.
+It is formed in southern Sampson County, approximately 15 mi (24 km) south of Clinton, by confluence of two creeks: Great Coharie Creek and Six Runs Creek.
+It flows south-southeast (SSE), receiving the South River approximately 30 mi (48 km) south of Clinton.
+It then flows southeast through Pender County, past the Moores Creek National Battlefield, and joins the Cape Fear approximately 10 mi (16 km) northwest of Wilmington, near the broadening of the Cape Fear into a tidal estuary.

 The river is known for having a wide variety of fish species, ranging from several types of sunfish and catfish, as well as largemouth bass.
-Ancient bald cypress trees in excess of 2600 years old were discovered along the river in 2019.
+In 2019, ancient bald cypress trees in excess of 2600 years old were discovered along the river.
+This discovery prompted excitement among scientists and media, highlighting the trees as some of the oldest living in the world.

 History

 Long before settlers were navigating the Black River corridor in the eighteenth century, Native Americans traveled through these waterways via canoes.
 By the nineteenth century following the Civil War, the U.S. Army Corps of Engineers helped dredge the river in preparation for steamboats to have access to it.
 This would allow materials and goods such as lumber, grains, and livestock to be more easily transported by boat through the Black River.